Apply by Wednesday, July 14, 2021!

 Austin Community College is an 11-campus district with an enrollment of about 40,000 students.
 The Student Money Management Office at ACC was established in 2016 as a strategy to increase retention and graduation and reduce the Cohort Default Rate.
 Last academic year, over 12,000 students participated in the robust text messaging program, nearly 4K students participated in a financial education workshop, 95 students collectively saved more than $43K in our incentivized savings program, and over 50 students received one-on-one financial coaching.
 The Student Money Management Office is housed at one of ACC’s campuses and has four full-time staff members. austincc.edu/money

-2018: University of North Texas Student Money Management Center
+2018: Utah Valley University Money Management Resource Center

 Ryan Law, CFP®, AFC®, Money Management Resource Center Director